Stujenske-Lab/Stujenske-Lab.github.io/docs/bunddle/index.md

 {%
   include feature.html
   image="images/background.jpg"
-  link="research"
+  link="projects"
   title="Our Research"
   text=text
 %}

 {% capture text %}

-We are dedicated to open science and sharing tools with neuroscience community.
+We are dedicated to open science and sharing tools with the neuroscience community.
 Our tools page has links to software that we have developed and other open source tools that we utilize.

 {%
   include button.html
   link="tools"
-  text="Browse our projects"
+  text="Browse our tools"
   icon="fa-solid fa-arrow-right"
   flip=true
   style="bare"